 A Community of Scholars

+Graduate students at USC are key members of the university’s community of scholars, contributing diverse viewpoints and fresh insights that will make a mark on the global context.
+The Graduate School values the contribution of every graduate student.
+By adhering to the highest ethical standards, you and your professors establish a positive environment for the open exchange of ideas across our diverse university community.
 Excellence in graduate and professional education is critically dependent on the exchange of scholarly ideas among an increasingly diverse community of faculty and students.
 The values that characterize these interactions include dedication to mutual respect, academic rigor and integrity.

+Many resources are available to you as a USC graduate student.
+Among them are the Graduate Student Government, the official voice of the graduate and professional student body; your home program’s staff advisor and your faculty mentor.
+For information about financial support, visit the USC Financial Aid Office website and the Fellowships section of this site.
 If you encounter difficulties at any time during your graduate school career, please do not hesitate to contact the Graduate School for assistance.
 We are here to help ensure that you get the most out of your graduate program at USC.